Daniel Castano: Miami Marlins

 On December 13, 2017, the Cardinals traded Castano, Sandy Alcántara, Magneuris Sierra and Zac Gallen to the Miami Marlins in exchange for outfielder Marcell Ozuna.
 He began the 2018 season with the Jupiter Hammerheads, and also spent time with the Gulf Coast Marlins and the Greensboro Grasshoppers during the year.
 Over 24 games (23 starts) between the three teams, he went 9–12 with a 3.93 ERA.
 He returned to Jupiter to begin 2019 and was promoted to the Jacksonville Jumbo Shrimp in May.
 Over thirty games (11 starts) between the two clubs, Castano pitched to a 7–4 record with a 3.48 ERA, striking out 104 batters over 119 innings.

 On August 8, 2020, Castano made his MLB debut against the New York Mets, giving up 4 earned runs over 4.1 innings.
 He finished his rookie season with a 1–2 record and 3.03 ERA in 7 appearances.

 On July 9, 2021, Castano was placed on the 60-day injured list with a left shoulder impingement.
 On the year, he only made 5 appearances (4 starts), posting an 0–2 record and 4.87 ERA with 13 strikeouts in 20.1 innings pitched.
 In 2022, Castano appeared in 10 games for Miami (7 starts), and pitched to a 1–3 record and 4.04 ERA with 20 strikeouts in 35.1 innings of work.

 On January 19, 2023, Castano was designated for assignment by the Marlins after the signing of Johnny Cueto was made official.
 On January 26, Castano cleared waivers and was sent outright to the Triple-A Jacksonville Jumbo Shrimp.
+On April 4, Castano had his contract selected back to the 40-man and active rosters.
+After only one appearances for Miami, he was removed from the roster and sent outright to Triple-A Jacksonville Jumbo Shrimp on June 23.
+On September 10, Castano was selected back to the major league roster.
+The following day, he allowed five runs in two innings pitched against the Milwaukee Brewers.
+Castano was again designated for assignment on September 12.
+He again cleared waivers and was sent outright to Jacksonville on September 14.
+On October 10, Castano elected free agency.

+NC Dinos

+On December 13, 2023, Castano signed a one-year, $850,000 contract with the NC Dinos of the KBO League.
+In 19 starts for the Dinos in 2024, he compiled an 8–6 record and 4.35 ERA with 89 strikeouts across 111 2/3 innings pitched.
+Castano was released by the team on July 31, 2024.

+Castano announced his retirement from professional baseball on September 3, 2024.